farabi1038/Online_certification_Projects/Deep Reinforcement Learning Nano Degree/Continuous Control/report.md

 ## [DDPG](https://deepmind.com/research/publications/continuous-control-deep-reinforcement-learning/)

+DDPG is an algorithm learns a q-function and a policy at simultaniously.
+Off-policy and Bellman equation are being used to learn the Q-function, and q-function is being used to learn the policy.

 I have not tried many variations.
 I started with default setup of DDPG in the paper.It seems to work well as it gained my expected score of 30 in 670 episodes.
 Hence, I have not gone for different variations.
 The network for actor and critic was 3 layer based.
 2 fully connected layers with 64 units and the last layer with 4 units according to the observation space though for the critic the output size is 1.